 For the extra $500 with Surface Pro 6, you get a more powerful processor, which is good for more demanding tasks like photo and video editing or running a multiple-monitor workstation.
 The Intel Pentium Gold 4415Y dual-core chip on the Surface Go is impressive for what it is, but you’ll be limited to more basic computing tasks.

 Bear in mind, the Surface Go ships with Windows 10 Home in S mode, so you’ll initially be limited to using apps on the Microsoft Store.
 However, you can always revert to Windows 10 Home for free via the Microsoft Store.
-The Surface Pro 6 ships with
+The Surface Pro 6 ships with Windows 10 Pro, so there are no worries about app limits there.

 The Surface Go measures 9.65 x 6.90 x 0.33 inches and weighs about 1.15 pounds.
 That’s significantly smaller than the Surface Pro 6, which is 11.5 x 7.9 x 0.33 inches and weighs 1.71 pounds.
 Here the Surface Go is noticeably lighter and makes it a far better tablet.
 Unlike the Surface Pro 6, you can easily use it in one hand.